MWL91/behat-presentation/README.md

   Scenario: I can rent a car if i have 18yo                         # features/rentacar.feature:11
-    Given there is a "Tabaluga Dragon", that was born in 1997-10-04 # FeatureContext::thereIsAThatWasBornIn() When "Tabaluga Dragon", wants to rent a car                     # FeatureContext::wantsToRentACar() Then "Tabaluga Dragon" will be able to rent a car               # FeatureContext::willBeAbleToRentACar()
+    Given there is a "Tabaluga Dragon", that was born in 1997-10-04 # FeatureContext::thereIsAThatWasBornIn() When "Tabaluga Dragon", wants to rent "Jeep" car                # FeatureContext::wantsToRentACar() Then "Tabaluga Dragon" will be able to rent a car               # FeatureContext::willBeAbleToRentACar()

   Scenario: I can't rent a car if i don't have 18yo        # features/rentacar.feature:16
-    Given there is a "Minion", that was born in 2015-06-26 # FeatureContext::thereIsAThatWasBornIn() When "Minion", wants to rent a car                     # FeatureContext::wantsToRentACar() Then "Minion" will be not able to rent a car           # FeatureContext::willBeNotAbleToRentACar()
+    Given there is a "Minion", that was born in 2015-06-26 # FeatureContext::thereIsAThatWasBornIn() When "Minion", wants to rent "Jeep" car                # FeatureContext::wantsToRentACar() Then "Minion" will be not able to rent a car           # FeatureContext::willBeNotAbleToRentACar()

 2 scenarios (2 passed)